75mm Howitzer Motor Carriage M81-9

 ~160km, roads

 The 75mm HMC M8 was based on the light tank M5, but the front hull was modified by deletion of the drivers' hull roof hatches since the drivers had access to the vehicle through the open turret.
 Instead, the drivers each had a large door in the hull front plate for direct vision and two periscopes in the hull roof.
 The M7 howitzer mount incorporated parts of the medium tank M4's M34 gun mount.
-The 75mm howitzer M3 differed from the M2 by having the recoil surface and keyway machined directly onto the howitzer tube and therefore not requiring a barrel support sleeve.
+The 75mm howitzer M2 was an adaptation of the 75mm pack howitzer M1 and M1A1 that featured a howitzer tube mounting support over the howitzer tube.
+The 75mm howitzer M3 had the recoil surface and keyway machined directly onto the howitzer tube and therefore did not require a barrel support sleeve.
 Both howitzers used the same breech, and a large flash suppressor was fitted around the howitzer on the M8.
 Late-model M8s were armed with the M3 howitzer, equipped with sandshields around the tracks, and they stored track grousers on the turret.

 The mounted positions of the crew differed from the action positions listed above.
 For travel, the chief rode in right side of the turret, the loader occupied the .50cal ring mount, and the gunner sat in the assistant driver's position.